Deadpool and Wolverine (2024) Film Review

 DEADPOOL AND WOLVERINE

-Starring Ryan Reynolds (Wade Wilson / Deadpool), Hugh Jackman (Logan / Wolverine), and Emma Corrin (Cassandra Nova), with Leslie Ugamms (Blind Al), Morena Baccarin (Vanessa Carlysle), Rob Delaney (Peter), Karan Soni (Dopinder), Brianna Hildebrand (Negasonic Teenage Warhead), Stefan Kapicic (the Voice of Colossus), Shioli Kutsuna (Yukio), Randal Reeder (Buck), Lewis Tan (Shatterstar), and Wunmi Mosaku (Hunter B-15), and introducing Matthew Macfadyen as Agent Paradox with additional appearances by Dafnee Keen (Lauera / X-23), Jennifer Garner (Elektra), Wesley Snipes (Blade), Chris Evans (Johnny Storm / The Human Torch, and Channing Tatum (Remy Lebeau / Gambit)
+Starring Ryan Reynolds (Wade Wilson / Deadpool), Hugh Jackman (Logan / Wolverine), and Emma Corrin (Cassandra Nova), with Leslie Ugamms (Blind Al), Morena Baccarin (Vanessa Carlysle), Rob Delaney (Peter), Karan Soni (Dopinder), Brianna Hildebrand (Negasonic Teenage Warhead), Stefan Kapicic (the Voice of Colossus), Shioli Kutsuna (Yukio), Randal Reeder (Buck), Lewis Tan (Shatterstar), and Wunmi Mosaku (Hunter B-15), and introducing Matthew Macfadyen as Agent Paradox and with additional appearances by Dafnee Keen (Lauera / X-23), Jennifer Garner (Elektra), Wesley Snipes (Blade), Chris Evans (Johnny Storm / The Human Torch), and Channing Tatum (Remy Lebeau / Gambit)

 Directed by Shawn Levy